bhagavansprasad/ChromaVertex-RAG/README.md

    Generate a query to fetch results from multiple collections.
 36. **Create embeddings for multiple PDF files and store them in different vectorDBs**
    Generate embeddings for multiple PDF files and store them in separate vectorDBs.
-37. **Create query and get the results from different vectorDBs**
-   Generate a query to fetch results from multiple vectorDBs.
-38. **Dump VectorDB details**
-   Export or dump the details of the VectorDB.